EventStore/EventStore/docs/server/diagnostics/README.md

 # Diagnostics

-EventStoreDB provides several ways to diagnose and troubleshoot issues.
+KurrentDB provides several ways to diagnose and troubleshoot issues.

 - [Logging](logs.md): structured or plain-text logs on the console and in log files.
 - [Metrics](metrics.md): collect standard metrics using Prometheus or OpenTelemetry.
 - [Stats](#statistics): stats collection and HTTP endpoint.

-You can also use external tools to measure the performance of EventStoreDB and monitor the cluster health.
+You can also use external tools to measure the performance of KurrentDB and monitor the cluster health.
 Learn more on the [Integrations](./integrations.md) page.

 ## Statistics

-EventStoreDB servers collect internal statistics and make it available via HTTP over the `https://<host>:2113/stats` in JSON format.
+KurrentDB servers collect internal statistics and make it available via HTTP over the `https://<host>:2113/stats` in JSON format.
 Here, `2113` is the default HTTP port.
 Monitoring applications and metric collectors can use this endpoint to gather the information about the cluster node.
 The `stats` endpoint only exposes information about the node where you fetch it from and doesn't contain any cluster